top1944/duckuments/docs/atoms_40_exercises/40_exercise_image_pipeline.md

 3. It listens to the image topic `/![robot name]/camera_node/image/compressed`.
 4. It reads each image, projects the map features onto the image, and then writes the resulting image to the topic

-    /![robot name]/AR/![map file basename]
+    /![robot name]/AR/![map file basename]/image/compressed

 where `![map file basename]` is the basename of the file without the extension.
+We provide you with ROS package template that contains the `AugmentedRealityNode`.
+By default, launching the `AugmentedRealityNode` should publish raw images from the camera on the new `/![robot name]/AR/![map file basename]/image/compressed` topic.
+In order to complete this exercise, you will have to fill in the missing details of the `Augmenter` class by doing the following:

+1. Implement a method called `process_image` that undistorts raw images.
-In order to do this exercise, you will have to implement a Python class that inherits from `BaseAugmenter`, implement a method called `ground2pixel` that transforms points in the world to points in the image, and implement a method called `callback` that writes the augmented image to the appropriate topic.
+2. Implement a method called `ground2pixel` that transforms points in ground coordinates (i.e. the robot reference frame) to pixels in the image.
+3. Implement a method called `callback` that writes the augmented image to the appropriate topic.

 ## Specification of the map {#exercise-augmented-reality-map}